Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 ### <a name="step-5">Step 5: Add Joints to the Character and Customize Key Points Templates</a>

 The `CocoKeypointTemplate` asset that we are using on our `KeyPointLabeler` maps all of the joints included in the rigged character to their corresponding COCO labels.
-However, the industry standard character rigs used in Unity do not include some of the joints that are included in the COCO format.
+However, the character rigs used in Unity do not include some of the joints that are included in the COCO format.
 As we saw earlier, these joints appear with a state of **0** and coordinates of (0,0) in our current dataset.
 These joints are:

 * Nose
 * Left Ear